OpenEvalProject/evals/manuscripts/elife-37257/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/37257/elife-37257-fig1-v2.jpg)

-**Figure 1.:** V7.1 channel voltage dependence.(A) Schematic side view of one subunit of KCNE1 and KV7.1.
+**Figure 1.:** (A) Schematic side view of one subunit of KCNE1 and KV7.1.
 KCNE1 is in light orange.
 KV7.1 is in grey (transmembrane helices S1-S4 forming the voltage-sensing domain) and blue (transmembrane helices S5 and S6 forming the pore domain).
 P denotes pore helix.
 (B) Schematic top-down view of the KV7.1+E1 channel complex.
 Same coloring as in A. The putative localization of a polyunsaturated fatty acid between neighboring voltage-sensing domains is included.
 (C) Cartoon and representative example of previously published key data showing that at pH 7.4 70 µM DHA facilitates KV7.1 channel opening by electrostatically facilitating outward S4 movement, seen as a shift of G(V) curve towards more negative voltages (modified data from Liin et al. [2015b]).
 (D) Cartoon and representative example of previously published key data showing that at pH 7.4, co-expression with KCNE1 decreases the local pH at the PUFA-binding site, which renders DHA uncharged and ineffective.
 As a consequence, 70 µM DHA fails to facilitate KV7.1+E1 channel opening at pH 7.4, seen as a lack of shift of G(V) curve toward more negative voltages (modified data from Liin et al. [2015b]).
 (E) KCNE1 changes the pH dependence of the DHA-induced shift in the voltage dependence of channel opening, ΔV50.
 [DHA]=70 µM.
 The ΔV50 values were normalized to the fitted maximum ΔV50 (using Equation 2) at very basic pH for each channel type to better visualize the different pKa values for the different channel constructs.
 Relative ΔV50 are expressed as mean ± SEM (modified and complemented data from Liin et al. [2015b]).
 Best fit of Equation (2): pKa = pH 8.7 for KV7.1+E1 and 7.8 for KV7.1 alone. n = 3–6 per data point.

 However, we previously observed that this activating effect of DHA at physiological pH (i.e. pH 7.4) was abolished when KV7.1 was co-expressed with KCNE1 to form the IKs channel complex (Liin et al., 2015b).
 In addition, we proposed that this reduced effect is the result of KCNE1 decreasing the local pH at the DHA-binding site, inducing protonation of the DHA carboxyl head at pH 7.4 (Figure 1D) (Liin et al., 2015b).
 Therefore, DHA becomes uncharged and ineffective at physiological pH.
 As a consequence, PUFA analogues with a lower pKa of the head group, which prevents protonation at physiological pH, was able to activate KV7.1+E1 at physiological pH (Liin et al., 2016, 2015b).
 Moreover, we showed that the inhibiting effect of the positively charged PUFA analogue arachidonoyl amine (AA+) was potentiated by KCNE1, as if the decreased local pH at the PUFA-binding site further protonated the amine head of AA+ (Liin et al., 2015b).
 This improved protonation improves the electrostatic repulsion on the voltage sensor induced by AA+ (Liin et al., 2015b).
 However, it remains unclear how KCNE1 decreases the local pH at the PUFA-binding site.
 A mechanistic understanding of how KCNE1 tunes the pharmacology of the IKs channel is critical for our ability to predict which PUFAs modulate the IKs channel, knowledge that will guide the development of synthetic PUFA analogues that pharmacologically target the KV7.1+E1 channel.
 In this work, we propose a molecular mechanism that explains the KCNE1-induced protonation of PUFA.